jsutlive/Cell-Mechanics-Simulator/README.md

 # MorphogenesisSimulationV2
 Morphogenesis Simulator Updated

-Note: The readme/ documentation currently describes the DevStable branch of the project.
+Note: The readme/ documentation currently describes the Master branch of the project.
-To have the most up-to-date, stable code, please refer to the DevStable branch.
+To have the most up-to-date, stable code, please refer to the Master branch.

+Folder organization:
+Framework: the base engine and base object classes of the simulation including states, entity/component modules, and data saving
+Input: classes responsible for handling user input
+Morphogenesis: specific physics/ objects to the morophogenesis project including physics entities, vertex/edge rigidbodies, and physics components
+Renderer: classes responsible for graphics
+Utilities: Additional math/physics functions, i.e. vector mathematics and complex algorithms

 Morphogenesis Simulator:
 An animated physics simulator used to model folding of tissue during morphogenesis.